 Upkeep of the premises

 Rusting on the walls probably shows the iron content in the stone.
-Is that why the gopurams are painted to keep them free of rust and the region is humid most of the times.
+Is that why the gopurams are painted to keep them free of rust and the region is humid most of the time.
 Electrical fittings in the temple definitely need some design inputs.
 As of now, they seem to have been put as if they are there to deflect the evil eye.
 There are some hints of paintings here and there.
 I wonder if any effort was ever done to preserve them.
-You seriously wish that this kind of heritage and this kind of devotional place is kept clean in the first place.
-But that does not seem to bother the devotees or the authorities.
+You seriously wish that this kind of heritage as well as devotional place is kept clean in the first place.
+This, however, does not seem to bother the devotees or the authorities.

 You can easily spend half a day in this temple itself, admiring its sculptures, its architecture, and observing the living traditions of this place.